-After months, Va. health department releases detailed info on long-term care facility outbreaks
+Northam reverses position, orders release of nursing home outbreak data

 Here's a breakdown of cases for our region as of 9 a.m. on June 19.
 You can find the breakdown for the entire state in the chart at the bottom of this article.

-Central Shenandoah: 1,853 total cases
+Central Shenandoah : 1,853 total cases

 • Augusta County - 166 (+2 from Thursday)